-This page answers a few of the more common Safer food better business (SFBB) questions that our food safety team are asked.
+This FAQs page answers a few of the more common Safer Food Better Business (SFBB) questions that our food safety team are asked.

 The pack comprises of two halves.
 The first half contains four key sections titled Cross-contamination, Cleaning, Chilling, Cooking.
 These sections will help you identify what how to produce safe food.